If you’re looking to print professional photos, you need to know a few things about the process. Here are four tips to help you get started.

 This is important if you’re creating images that a client will print.
 You need to make sure that you’re giving them images that will handle these conversions well.

 When you print your photographs, use the ICC profile from the paper company to get an accurate print.
 Each company has its own ICC profiles for their papers.
 You need to download these profiles.
-That way you can tell Photoshop or Lightroom what the colours should look like.
+That way you can tell Photoshop or Lightroom what the colors should look like.

 To install an ICC profile, look on the paper company’s website.
 You can usually find it there.